WebAssembly/spec/ml-proto/README.md

 ## Building

 You'll need OCaml 4.02.
 The best way to get this is to download the source tarball from the ocaml website ( http://caml.inria.fr/pub/distrib/ocaml-4.02/ocaml-4.02.2.tar.gz ) and do the configure / make dance.
+On OSX, with [Homebrew](http://brew.sh/) installed, simply `brew install ocaml`.

 Once you have ocaml, go to the `src` directory and simply do